Gradient is All You Need? How Consensus-Based Optimization can be Interpreted as a Stochastic Relaxation of Gradient Descent: Abstract

 \section{Abstract}

-In this paper we provide a novel analytical perspective on the theoretical understanding of gradient-based learning algorithms by interpreting consensus-based optimization~(CBO), a recently proposed multi-particle derivative-free optimization method, as a stochastic relaxation of gradient descent.
+In this paper, we provide a novel analytical perspective on the theoretical understanding of gradient-based learning algorithms by interpreting consensus-based optimization~(CBO), a recently proposed multi-particle derivative-free optimization method, as a stochastic relaxation of gradient descent.
 Remarkably, we observe that through communication of the particles, CBO exhibits a stochastic gradient descent~(SGD)-like behavior despite solely relying on evaluations of the objective function.
-The fundamental value of such link between CBO and SGD lies in the fact that {\it CBO is provably globally convergent to global minimizers for ample classes of nonsmooth and nonconvex objective functions}, hence, on the one side, offering a novel explanation for the success of stochastic relaxations of gradient descent.
-On the other side, contrary to the conventional wisdom for which zero-order methods ought to be inefficient or not to possess generalization abilities, our results unveil an intrinsic gradient descent nature of such heuristics.
-This viewpoint furthermore complements previous insights into the working principles of CBO, which describe the dynamics in the mean-field limit through a nonlinear nonlocal partial differential equation that allows to alleviate complexities of the nonconvex function landscape.
-Our proofs leverage a completely nonsmooth analysis, which combines a novel quantitative version of the Laplace principle~(log-sum-exp trick) and the minimizing movement scheme (proximal iteration).
-In doing so, we furnish useful and precise insights that explain how stochastic perturbations of gradient descent overcome energy barriers and reach deep levels of nonconvex functions.
-Instructive numerical illustrations support the provided theoretical insights.
+The fundamental value of such link between CBO and SGD lies in the fact that CBO is provably globally convergent to global minimizers for ample classes of nonsmooth and nonconvex objective functions.
+Hence, on the one side, we offer a novel explanation for the success of stochastic relaxations of gradient descent by furnishing useful and precise insights that explain how problem-tailored stochastic perturbations of gradient descent (like the ones induced by CBO) overcome energy barriers and reach deep levels of nonconvex functions.
+On the other side, and contrary to the conventional wisdom for which derivative-free methods ought to be inefficient or not to possess generalization abilities, our results unveil an intrinsic gradient descent nature of heuristics.
+Instructive numerical illustrations support the theoretical insights.